lbchanjr/lbchanjr.github.io/README.md

 # Going Mobile
 <br>

-Hi, my name is **Louise Chan**, former Embedded Software Developer and now pursuing an exciting career in Mobile Applications Development.
+Hi, my name is <b>Louise Chan</b>, former Embedded Software Developer and now pursuing an exciting career in Mobile Applications Development.

 ## Educational Background
 I graduated with a bachelor's degree in Computer Engineering at the University of San Carlos in Cebu City, Philippines and took up a post-graduate program in Mobile Application Development and Strategy at George Brown College at Toronto, Ontario, Canada.